What Is Net Toolbox Search Virus on Mac?

 The Net Toolbox Search is a Mac virus which is of the browser hijacker type.
 This means that this it is a combination of a browser plugin and a hacker-controlled page.
 They are created by a hacking group that is yet unknown.
 This Mac virus can infect target computers using common infection strategies.
 The most popular way to install hijackers is to create such browser plugins which are to be spread on various sites: repositories, software download portals and landing pages.
 They are hosted on similar sounding domain names and can include content such as images and text that will manipulate the visitors into opening them and getting infected with the malware.

-The Net Toolbox Search redirect code may also be integrated in carrier files which can be documents and software installers.
+The suspicious code may also be integrated in carrier files which can be documents and software installers.
 They are asked as legitimate and useful data which are of user interest.
 This is intentional in order to send them easily over various phishing campaigns and other methods.
 The criminals can use email messages and software landing pages.

 As soon as the Net Toolbox Search infection has been deployed on a given Mac computer it will start a sequence of malicious actions — they can vary depending on the local machine and hacker instructions.
 In most cases this will modify the browser options such as the default home page, search engine and new tabs page.
 This will make it so that the relevant page will be opened every time the browser is run.